nimiq/nimiq.github.io/tutorials/nano-client-1-basics.md

 Nimiq is a payment protocol based on blockchain technology.
 Blockchain technology is

-* Cencorship resistant: nobody can keep you from using it
+* Censorship resistant: nobody can keep you from using it
 * Privacy oriented: you don't need to provide any personal information to open an account
 * Decentralized: not controlled by a single person but by it's users